ZettaAI/zetta_utils/docs/source/examples.rst

 --------

 You can wrap any layer (include layer set) as a Pytorch dataset.
-In this example we will make a dataset out of the followign layer set:
+In this example we will make a dataset out of the following layer set:

 .. doctest::